 The trade-off is that you give up image quality when using this method versus eclipse glasses.
 Remember: Never look directly at the sun!
 Always use proper eye protection.

 You can create one using a shoebox, shipping tube, or any other box.
 A Pringles can works great because you don’t need to seal the flaps to block out the light.
-Just remember that you need a full-sized can and not the short one.
+Just remember that you need a full-sized can and not a short one.

 Don’t forget to have your kids decorate their solar viewer too!